siddhesht795/sweepr/README.md

 #### 4\.
 Clean *only* Python projects

-This will scan for inactive Python virtual environments (`venv`s) and, before deleting, will attempt to generate a `requirements.sweepr.txt` file in the project's root for safe rebuilding.
+This will scan for inactive `venv`s and generate receipt files before cleaning.

 ```bash
 sweepr python